St. Thomas University

 Available to students who are active participants in the St. Thomas University cheerleading, dance or Mascot programs.
 Full-time students may be awarded up to $8,000 a year at the discretion of coaches after official tryouts.

-The STU Access Grant offers additional funding based on need as determined by FAFSA.
+The STU Access Grant offers additional funding based on need as determined by FAFSA, financial need, and institutional aid.
 Students must complete the FAFSA by January 15 and submit tuition deposit by May 1 for priority consideration.

 Federal Student Aid Programs